Industrial Engineering (IE)

 IE 4370.
 Probabilistic Operations Research.

 This course describes probabilistic models in operations research to include queuing theory, simulation, and Markov chains.
-Emphasis will be placed on modeling applications to solve problems in industry and computing.
+Main topics include discrete Markov transition models and probability matrix, Ergodic and non-ergodic Markov process, computing steady-state probability using one-step transition probability, death-birth queueing model, Little’s law, Erlang B and Erlang C queueing systems, and machine repairperson problem.
+Emphasis will be placed on modeling applications to solve problems in manufacturing and service industry sectors, such as aerospace, energy production, retail stores and maintenance logistics supply chains.
 Prerequisite: [CS 1428 or CS 1342] and IE 3320 with grades of "D" or better.

 Grade Mode: Standard Letter